Why Choose Us for Pediatric Kidney Stone Care

 Care for now and the future

 Our goal is to provide the best care for kids with kidney stones.
-We use the latest treatments, like lasers and shockwave therapy, to break up the stones without surgery.
+We use the latest procedures to remove stones, like lasers and shockwave therapy.

 Our team includes many different kinds of doctors and specialists.
-First, we evaluate your child to know for sure if they have a kidney stone.
-Once we confirm your child has a kidney stone, we will make a special treatment plan that includes medical care, surgery and emotional support.
-We also factor in your child's nutrition needs.
+After fully understanding the location and number of kidney stones, we will make a special treatment plan that includes medical care, nutrition counselling, surgery (if necessary), and emotional support.

-We also focus on stopping more kidney stones from forming.
+We also focus on preventing more kidney stones from forming.
 To do this, we figure out what might cause more stones and make a plan to prevent them.
-We work with your family to find the best way to keep your child healthy.